 Selling to public institutions in Denmark

-- Everything is not the same in the EU!
-While all European countries must abide by European law on procurement and thresholds for tendering etc. are identical the actual implementation and interpretation varies from country to country.
-Hence, what is acceptable and good practice when bidding in another country may not work in Denmark.
-Secondly, in Denmark a number of very specific ‘traditions’, with regards to how tender material and evaluation models are designed, have evolved
+While all European countries must abide by European law on procurement and thresholds for tendering etc. the actual implementation and interpretation varies from country to country.
+Hence, what is acceptable and good strategi and practice when bidding in another country may not work in Denmark.
+Secondly, in Denmark a number of very specific ‘traditions’, with regards to how tender material and evaluation models are designed, have evolved.

 The management team

-Tenbid Consulting is a partner-based consultancy company run by former principal consultants from the Danish national procurement agency.
+Tenbid Consulting is a partner-based consultancy company run by a former head of IT-procurement at the Danish national procurement agency (SKI A/S).

 The partner in charge is: